The Look of Love (Madonna song): Commercial performance

 "The Look of Love" was never released in the United States, and therefore did not enter any Billboard charts.
-In the United Kingdom, it was released on December 12, 1987, and entered the UK Singles Chart at number 15.
+In the United Kingdom, it entered the UK Singles Chart on December 12, 1987, at number 15.
 The next week, it reached a peak of nine on the chart, her first single to miss the top five since "Lucky Star".
 The song was present for a total of seven weeks on the chart.
 According to the Official Charts Company, "The Look of Love" has sold 121,439 copies in the United Kingdom, as of August 2008.
 In Germany, the song debuted on the Media Control Charts at number 38 on January 24, 1988, and moved to its peak of number 34, the next week.
 It was present for a total of seven weeks on the chart.
 In Ireland, the song reached the top ten and peaked at number six.
 Across Europe, the song reached number nine in Belgium, number 23 in France, number eight in Netherlands and number 20 in Switzerland.
 On the European Hot 100 Singles, the song reached number 17.